Thunder vs. Lakers odds, prediction, time: 2026 NBA playoff picks, Game 4 best bets from proven model

 How to make Thunder vs. Lakers picks

-After simulating each possession of Lakers vs. Thunder 10,000 times, the model also says one side of the spread is the better value.
+After simulating each possession of Lakers vs. Thunder 10,000 times, the model also says one side of the spread hits well over 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Lakers vs. Thunder, and which side of the spread is the better value?
+So who wins Lakers vs. Thunder, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Thunder vs. Lakers spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.